victor7376/marquee-scroller/README.md

 ## Required Parts:
 * Wemos D1 Mini: https://amzn.to/2qLyKJd
-* Dot Matrix Module: https://amzn.to/2HtnQlD  *can work with 1, but 2 displays work better*
+* 2 x Dot Matrix Modules: https://amzn.to/2HtnQlD  *can work with 1, but 2 displays work better*

 Note: Using the links provided here help to support these types of projects.
 Thank you for the support.